golang/dep/docs/daily-dep.md

 There's also an implicit fifth time: when you're not sure if one of the above has happened.
 Running `dep ensure` without any additional flags will get your project back in sync - a known good state.
 As such, it's generally safe to defensively run `dep ensure`  as a way of simply making sure that your project is in that state.

-Let's explore each of moments.
+Let's explore each of these moments.
 To play along, you'll need to `cd` into a project that's already been set up by `dep init`.
 If you haven't done that yet, check out the guides for [new projects](new-project.md) and [migrations](migrating.md).

 ### Adding a new dependency

 Let's say that we want to introduce a new dependency on `github.com/pkg/errors`.
 This can be accomplished with one command:

 ```bash
 $ dep ensure -add github.com/pkg/errors
 ```

-> Much like git, `dep status` and `dep ensure` can also be run from any subdirectory of your project root, which is determined by the presence of a `Gopkg.toml` file.
+> Much like git, `dep status` and `dep ensure` can also be run from any subdirectory of your project root (which is determined by the presence of a `Gopkg.toml` file).

 This should succeed, resulting in an updated `Gopkg.lock` and `vendor/` directory, as well as injecting a best-guess version constraint for `github.com/pkg/errors` into our `Gopkg.toml`.
 But, it will also report a warning: